spacemeshos/product/svm-wallet.md

 # Use Cases

 1. Create an on-mesh spending wallet with a single master key or multiple master keys (any of these keys can be hardware-wallet keys).
-1. Daily spending limits enforced by the wallet: master spending limit, and per-key spending limit.
+1. Daily spending limits enforced by the wallet: single daily amount.
+Applicable to all valid spending keys.
 1. Generation of any number of replaceable "spending keys."
 These spending keys can be burned at any time, or replaced if lost, by the master key.
 1. View vested and unvested coin balance.
 1. Transfer up to the vested wallet balance from the wallet to another account or wallet.